Frequently Asked Questions

 The most important thing is to make sure that we have access to the entire house.
 This is especially important for the areas around the electric panel, the Furnace/AC, water heater, attic access, and crawlspace access.
 If there are any systems that are hidden, or tricky to operate, notes are always great.
 This can also help prevent something being an issue later.
 Another great thing to have on hand is maintenance records.
 While we love pets, please have them secured in a safe place during the inspection.

 We offer several discounts for packaged services.
-In addition, we offer a discount to Military and Veterans.
+In addition, we offer a discount to Military, Veterans, and First Responders.

 While not required, it is definitely to your benefit to attend the inspection.
 It is always easier for both parties to be able to explain something to you while we are standing in front of it, instead of trying to explain it later on.
 However, if you cannot attend the inspection, we will still make sure that you have a clear understanding of the inspection results.